 Endometriosis can affect the regular functioning of reproductive organs, leading to infertility.
 The risk factors that can lead to endometriosis are family history, a late first pregnancy, an abnormal uterus, menstruation lasting for a longer time, retrograde menstrual flow, and a weakened immune system.
 Complications from endometriosis may impair a woman's fertility and capability of becoming pregnant.

 The uterine fibroids and polyps can hinder the process of embryo implantation.
-Once the egg is fertilized by the sperm, it develops into an embryo.
+Once the egg is fertilised by the sperm, it develops into an embryo.
 The embryo then sticks to the uterine wall and the endometrial lining produces the required nutrients and blood for the embryo to grow.
 In case a woman is diagnosed with fibroids or polyps, it can prevent the embryo from sticking to the uterine wall, which results in pregnancy loss and female infertility.

 If an infection or illness is left untreated, it can harm a woman's reproductive organs and reduce her ability to conceive.
 Some of the infections that can lead to infertility in women are Bacterial Vaginosis and Yeast Infection, Human Papillomavirus Infection, Pelvic Inflammatory Disease (PID), Pelvic Tuberculosis, and Urinary Tract Infection (UTI).